-Cataract surgery is the most common operation at most hospitals and the NHS sees 450,000 procedures every year.
-With an increasingly ageing population, the number of patients with cataracts is set to double by 2050.
-With high levels of patient safety and few complications, cataract surgery still requires a post-operative checks to monitor complications and assess success which is normally done with face-to-face appointments.
-Not only do these appointments add pressure to already stretched services but they are also high risk for the virus transmission due to the close proximity of clinician and patient.
+Cataract surgery is the most common operation in the UK, with the NHS seeing 450,000 procedures every year and the number of patients with cataracts set to double by 2050.
+With high levels of patient safety and few complications, cataract surgery still requires post-operative checks to monitor complications and assess success.
+This is normally done with face-to-face appointments.
+Not only do these appointments add pressure to already stretched services but they are also high-risk for virus transmission due to the proximity of clinicians and patients.

 Artificial intelligence, in the form of conversational agents, presents a possible opportunity to enable efficiencies in the delivery of care.

 The 'Autonomous Telemedicine' project aims to evaluate the effectiveness, usability and acceptability of DORA, comparing to an expert human clinician.

 It is funded by an Artificial Intelligence in Health and Care Award (part of the NHS Artificial Intelligence Lab managed by the Accelerated Access Collaborative in partnership with NHSX and the National Institute for Health and Care Research (NIHR) and will be evaluated by Dr Edward Meinert and his team at the University's Centre for Health Technology.

 Dr Meinert and his team are evaluating: the efficacy of DORA’s decision making in comparison to an expert human clinician; baseline sensitivity and specificity for detection of true complications; evaluation of patient acceptability; evidence for cost-effectiveness; and they are capturing data that may support further studies.

 Results are expected to be published in 2022.